cblanquera/intime/README.md

 ### Time Bank

-A place to store your time when you are not using it.
+A stable ERC20 version of In Time where you can store your time when you are not using it.
 When time is deposited here it will not burn.

+ - You can only transfer to open bank accounts
+ - By depositing your time, you actually convert your time to this token.
+ - You cannot withdraw your time to an account that doesnt have active time left.
+ - This is the token that will be used for exchanges

 ### Time Faucet